jdieber/WhyModelWhy/README.md

-## Why Model Why - Assessing the strengths and limitations of LIME
+## Why Model Why - Assessing the Usability of LIME
 This repository includes all the files to replicate the work done in the publication "Why model why?
 Assessing the strengths and limitations of LIME".

 ## Code style